 Planning for the forces of nature also includes planning for the rain that will inevitably drench your patio.
 If you're not careful, you can expect to get a pond rather than a patio.
 If you're putting in the patio yourself, don't make the mistake of setting it perfectly level.
 Instead, you should incorporate a slope -- albeit a slight slope.
 In fact, if you live in a rainy climate, experts recommend installing a drainage system [source: HGTV].
 To implement a drainage system, you'll have to dig trenches in the yard for underground pipes.
 These should open to natural water collection areas in the patio and yard, with drains covered by protective grates.

-If you're ready to move from hard to soft, follow one of the several the links on the next page to gardening articles.
+If you're ready to move from hard to soft, follow one of the several the links below to gardening articles.